AwaisAslam336/chat-app/README.md

 On Successful submission of credentials you have to create and store a JWT token in localStorage for handling the authentication.
 Every request to the api should share the JWt token to verify the identity of the user, before returning any response.

-### Courses

-All the available courses should be shown in `/courses` page and student should be able to add courses to his time table and should have a final prompt to add the courses after selection.

-NOTE : Each course will contain multiple classes each class led by a different professor.
-### my-classes page

-The student should be able to view his registered courses in the `/my-classes` page along with the number of classes per week.
-### timetable

-The time table of the student should be shown in `/timetable` router.
-You can implement a calendar widget to show the courses.

 You can use the [react big calendar](https://github.com/jquense/react-big-calendar) library for the calendar component.
 You are free to any other library or implement it on your own.